Few people read small print, so we’ve made ours big and succinct.

 If you sign up for our newsletter, we’ll know your name and email address.
 Simple as that.

-We will never give away or sell your contact details or anything like that.
+We will never give away or sell your contact details to random companies or anything like that.

 Storing and processing your personal details

 With your consent, we, and authorised third-parties, store and process your personal details only so we can provide you with the services you’ve requested, and we record your consent to do so.
 We, and authorised third-parties, process identifying information and commercial information, but no sensitive data whatsoever.

 Clearbox Consulting, our website, and our business service technologies are located in the UK, but some personal details may be stored by authorised third-parties outside of the EU, but continue to be protected by the GDPR and often the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.